openafsfoundation/openafsfoundation.org/index.md

 <div class="index-container">
   <div class="index-box">
     <h4>What does The Foundation do?</h4>
-    <p>The Foundation aims to raise money to support the development and
+    <p>The Foundation provides strategic direction and aims to raise money to support the development and
-    maintenance of OpenAFS, as well as provide strategic direction.
-More details can be found <a href="about/">here</a>.</p>
+    maintenance of OpenAFS.
+More
+    details can be found <a href="about/">here</a>.</p>

     <h4>Who runs The Foundation?</h4>